Sutolix/firebase_login/README.md

 - `npm install --save react-spinner-material`

-- Copy the repository files in login folder
+- Copy the repository files in login folder.

-- Import Bootstrap in public/index.html
+- Import Bootstrap in public/index.html.

 - Copy yours configs of Firebase in src/services/firebase.js in const firebaseConfig.

-- Start live server with npm start on terminal in folder login
+- Start live server with npm start on terminal in folder login.